alexweeman28/trumanshow-gnuradio/README.md

 ##Files##
 **README.md:** This file

-**fm_radio.grc:** The gnuradio flow diagram used to generate fm_radio.py, created in the gnuradio-companion GUI.
+**fm_radio.grc:** The gnuradio flow diagram used to generate fm_radio.py, created in gnuradio-companion.

 **fm_radio.py:** The script used to capture audio output from an FM radio station, generated from fm_radio.grc.
 By default, the script tunes to the frequency 90.1 MHz.
 A different frequency can be specified at the command line when running the script: